 - accept the interim order and postpone the hearing for further consideration and/or information

 Applications for court issued intervention orders can be made at a local police station when there has been some behaviour towards you which amounts to a criminal offence, or the threat of such an offence.
 If there is no criminal behaviour evident, the police may ask you to make a private application to the court, and will assist you to understand that process.

 Find your local police station

 At the police station we will ask you to make a statement about what has been happening and why you need an intervention order.

 Your statement will be sent to the police prosecutor who will make sure that there are sufficient grounds to ask the court for an order.

 When it goes to court you will have to go on the day but the police prosecutor will do the talking.

-If an intervention order is issued the police will serve it on the other person.
+If an intervention order is issued by the court, it will be sent to the police to serve the order on the other person.

 The order will not start working until the other person has received the order.
 You should be told when that has happened.
 If you wish to query whether the order has been served you can contact your local police station.